conmaol/gadelica/grammar/nouns.md

 #### Genitive nouns as modifiers of other nouns

-A noun can have one or more genitive noun modifiers.
+A noun can have a genitive noun modifier.

-> Bha eagal air a mhathair gun tigeadh naimhdean athar air tòir an leinibh, agus mar sin chuir i e a mach do na coilltean fàsail air chùram <mark title="noun: genitive, feminine, common">dithis</mark> <mark title="noun: genitive|nominative (?), plural, common: ‘women’">mhnathan</mark> eòlach.
+Common nouns can be modified by non-plural (feminine or masculine) genitive nouns –

->
+> Fhuair i e ’na <mark title="The dative feminine common noun ‘shuain’ [slumber] is modified by the masculine genitive noun ‘chadail’ [sleep] – ‘slumber of sleep, sleepy slumber’.">shuain chadail</mark>, agus thog i e ’na làmhan gu sèimh socrach, agus phòg i e.

-> Fhuair i e ’na <mark title="noun: dative, feminine, common, abstract: ‘slumber’">shuain</mark> <mark title="noun: genitive, masculine, common, abstract: ‘sleeping’">chadail</mark>, agus thog i e ’na làmhan gu sèimh socrach, agus phòg i e.
+Common nouns can also be modified by plural genitive nouns –

->
+> Bha an <mark title="The nominative feminine common noun ‘dithis’ [group of two people] is modified by the plural genitive noun ‘mhnathan’ [women] – ‘group of two women’.">dithis mhnathan</mark> ud a’ toirt an aire air gus an d’ fhàs e suas.

-> Bha an <mark title="noun: nominative, feminine, common, concrete: ‘(group of) two people’">dithis</mark> <mark title="noun: genitive (?), plural, common, concrete: ‘women’">mhnathan</mark> ud a’ toirt an aire air gus an d’ fhàs e suas.
+Proper nouns can also be modified by genitive nouns, though there are no examples in our text.

 #### Prepositions as modifiers of nouns